taskiq-python/taskiq/docs/guide/routing-and-flows.md

 - A failed or cancelled publication remains unacknowledged for `when_executed`, `when_saved` and `manual`, allowing broker redelivery.
 The original label is not incremented.
+- `UnsupportedFlowError` follows the same failure contract.
+A legacy adapter with an explicit same-broker Flow can therefore redeliver the original until the route is corrected or the transport's dead-letter policy intervenes.
 - `when_received` is intentionally different: the original was acknowledged before task execution, so a later publication failure cannot restore it.
 - If acknowledgement itself fails after successful publication, that error is